rackerlabs/docs-developer-blog/_posts/2018-11-20-change-the-oracle-apps-and-weblogic-password.md

 **Table Source**: [https://www.integrigy.com/security-resources/oracle-e-business-suite-applsys-apps-and-appsne](https://www.integrigy.com/security-resources/oracle-e-business-suite-applsys-apps-and-appsne)

-**Note:** The steps to change password must be carried out on the run file system, and the `FND_USER` and `FND_ORACLE_USERID` tables should be backed up before you change any passwords.
+**Note:** The steps to change a password must be carried out on the run file system, and the `FND_USER` and `FND_ORACLE_USERID` tables should be backed up before you change any passwords.
 Remove the backups after you have confirmed that the changes are successfully completed.
 Passwords for all the three schemas,